 The use of census block groups for transit access, in combination with using the population of an entire block group, can result in disingenuous access data.
 Specifically, using census block groups could count a person as having access who may be a mile away from the transit route due to the size of the census geography.
 To address this potential issue, IndyGo staff used census block data to identify populations who have access but used census block group data to determine and assign the High Minority or High Poverty designation.
-If a census block was part of a block group designated as High Minority or High Poverty, it was presumed that each census block within that census block group shared that designation.
+If a census block fell within a High Minority or High Poverty census block group, it was presumed that each census block within that census block group shared that designation.
 See Table II-3 for an example of this process.